 This time, it was avocados!!
 Just as I was about to put down the first layer of the roasted veggies, it occurred to me that avocado would add a nice texture to this recipe.

 The veggies were roasted first before layering them on the casserole.
 Garnish the Vegetable Enchilada Casserole with spring onions and Italian parsley.
 If you are looking to make this recipe spicy, you can add jalapeño in the vegetable mixture.

 I also found that green enchilada sauce is so much better for this recipe.
 It adds a little tang to all the ingredients.
-If you like a red enchilada sauce, try my gluten-free creamy enchilada sauce.
+If you like a red enchilada sauce, try my red enchilada sauce.

 Flour, White Corn or Whole Wheat!
 Which is your favorite variety?

 Vegetable Enchilada Casserole

 - 12 Mission Organic White Corn Tortillas

 - 1 cauliflower small-sized